-These unaudited condensed interim consolidated financial statements are presented in Canadian dollars ("CDN"), which is the functional currency of the Company.
+These amended and restated unaudited condensed interim consolidated financial statements are presented in Canadian dollars ("CDN"), which is the functional currency of the Company.
 The functional currency of all subsidiaries is the national currency of the respective jurisdiction of incorporation which includes Israel and the United States of America ("U.S.").

-Notes to Unaudited Condensed Interim Consolidated Financial Statements
+Notes to Amended and Restated Unaudited Condensed Interim Consolidated Financial Statements